helbolund/five-lines/NOTES.md

 - Complete - Capture all the functions does
 - Understandable - Be undestandable for someone working in the domain

+### Chapter 2 notes
+Localizing invariants.
+Classes pulls functionality conserning the same data and thereby also pull invariants closer and localize them.
 ### Rule: 4.1.1 Never use if with else
 Unless we are checking against a data type we do not control.
 If elses are hardcoded decisions